zgianniou/velocity-stack/README.md

 - **Dynamic Stack Adjustment**: Actuates the velocity stack length based on RPM to optimize airflow and enhance torque at various engine speeds.
 - **Debouncing Logic**: Filters signal noise for accurate RPM detection.
 - **User-Controlled Modes**: Supports configurable modes to adapt the velocity stack operation for different use cases.
+- **Wi-Fi Control and Monitoring**: Includes a web-based app to remotely control the microcontroller and view real-time RPM and stack position data.
+- **User-Controlled Modes**: Supports configurable modes to adapt the velocity stack operation for different use cases.

 ## 🛠️ Hardware Requirements
 - **Microcontroller**: ESP32 or compatible microcontroller with sufficient GPIO pins.